Sisters carry on family auto body business in San Dimas, winning awards for designing custom vehicles

 "The reason my parents started the auto body shop was because my dad loved working on cars," said Theresa.

 While the shop still does general auto body work, it's custom vehicles that have really put the business, and Theresa and Sara, on the automotive map.
-For a number of years, they've been creating custom vehicles for big automakers to display at the big SEMA trade show in Las Vegas.
+For a number of years, they've been creating custom vehicles for big automakers to display at the big Specialty Equipment Market Association trade show in Las Vegas.
 Wild trucks that haven't just wowed the crowds, but garnered these clever siblings some awards.

 And they're always at it for regular customers as well.
 Word has spread quickly that this family-run shop is a place to customize your truck, especially one that will go off-road.